gpolonus/grifstuf/backend/README.md

 ## How to Use

-`yarn dev` will start up your application and reload on any changes.
+`npm run dev` will start up your application and reload on any changes.

 ### Docker